umbraco/UmbracoDocs/Umbraco8FAQ.md

 ## Can I still create Umbraco 7 projects on Umbraco Cloud and for how long?

-Yes, until the end of 2019 you are still able to create Umbraco 7 Projects on Umbraco Cloud.
+Yes, for now it is still possible to create Umbraco 7 projects on Umbraco Cloud.

 When creating a new paid Umbraco Cloud project, you’ll get the option to create it in either Umbraco 7 or Umbraco 8.